My Cart

 Used with the author's permission.

-Dan Batson is a retired United Methodist pastor who lives in Marietta, South Carolina with his wife, Rene’, and their cat, Ansie Gray.
-Author of a memoir, Morning, he is currently working on a collection of true stories he has used in sermons for the past 30+years.
-Dan enjoys spending time with his grandchildren and family.
-He has recently rediscovered his love of gardening and enjoys taking long walks in the mountains near his home.
+Dan Batson is a retired United Methodist pastor who lives in Marietta, South Carolina with his wife, Rene’, and their cats, Ansie Gray and Earl Grey.
+Author of a memoir, Morning, he is currently working on a murder mystery told from a pastor's point of view.
+Dan enjoys spending time with his grandchildren and family and exploring the Blue Ridge mountains near his home.

 Post New Comment: